-A request for your medical health records held at Keats Group Practice must be made in writing (please contact the practice for alternative methods of access if you are unable to make a request in writing).
+A request for your medical health records held at Keats Group Practice must be made in writing (e-mails accepted) to the data protection officer (please contact the practice for alternative methods of access if you are unable to make a request in writing).

-You can apply using a Subject Access Request Form available from our website or via reception if you wish.
+You can apply using an Application for Access to Medical Records Form available from our website or via reception if you wish.